 Cyclists that have fallen victim to another road user’s negligence can find themselves with extremely severe injuries.
-We understand that a cycling accident can be traumatic and have devastating consequences for the victim and their family.
-Unfortunately, accidents involving motorists and cyclists do happen.
+We understand that a bicycle accident can be traumatic and have devastating consequences for the victim and their family.
+Unfortunately, accidents involving motorists do happen.

 Whilst each client’s claim is entirely different, there are a number of situations which present real danger to cyclists, increasing the risk of incident and injury, for example:

-- Cycling accidents on a roundabout or at a junction: We have represented many cyclists that have suffered serious injuries as a result of drivers emerging from side roads into the path of a cyclist.
+- Accidents on a roundabout or at a junction: We have represented many cyclists that have suffered serious damage as a result of drivers emerging from side roads into the path of a cyclist.

 - Cycle lane accident claims: Parked cars or other obstructions in cycle lanes, car doors being opened into the path of a cyclist and other road users travelling within the lane can all result in a cyclist being endangered.

 It is not something we like to think about but sadly it does happen and we are here to help.